Should You Eat Orange Peel!? Here’s the Real “Peel”…

 These are all questions that many of us – surprisingly or not – may have wondered at some point or another!

-Yes, some people do eat the peel!
-And no, it’s not as bad as it seems!
+First of all, yes, some people do eat the peel!
+And no, it’s not as bad as it seems.

 But the question really comes down to why you would even want to!
 Well, today we will explore the question and find out what this whole shenanigan is about.

 Time to zest things up a bit!

 Well… You may know that eating too many oranges and other sweet fruit isn’t advised due to the high sugar content.
 Maybe having up to 3 servings* a week is optimal as long as you’re also eating plenty of fresh vegetables and low-sugar fruits such as tomatoes and olives, etc. in the context of a whole-food, nutrient-dense, and calorie-controlled diet.
 However, high amounts of sugar (of any kind) have health risks, especially in the context of a sedentary lifestyle containing processed foods.

 However, some of these fruits do contain a considerable amount of vitamins, minerals, and antioxidants, too.
 So, having a little* sweet fruit each week or once in a while is fair game for most of us, especially considering dietary adaptations our ancestors would have made in different seasons and foreign lands on occassion.